graphql/dataloader/README.md

   - *batch*: Default `true`.
 Set to `false` to disable batching, instead immediately invoking `batchLoadFn` with a single load key.

-  - *maxBatchSize*: Default infinite.
+  - *maxBatchSize*: Default `Infinity`.
 Limits the number of items that get passed in to the `batchLoadFn`.

   - *cache*: Default `true`.
 Set to `false` to disable caching, instead